Tanu-N-Prabhu/Git-Tutorial-for-Beginners/README.md

 * Sandboxing
 * Branching

-> **Sandboxing** - Place where you can put all your sample code that you don't need to be published, just like prototyping.
+> **Sandboxing** - Place where you can put all your sample code you don’t need to be published, just like prototyping.

+### Two Strategies of Version Control Systems

+* Lock - Modify - Unlock Strategy
+* Copy - Modify - Merge Strategy

+#### Lock - Modify - Unlock Strategy